Responsible Investing Portfolio Construction Service for Taxable accounts

-For clients with an interest in SRI, green or ethical investment you need identify what areas of SRI most appeal to them in order to match a suitable portfolio of investments.
+For investors with an interest in SRI, green or ethical investment we to need identify what areas of SRI most appeal to them in order to match a suitable portfolio of investments.

-To help advisers with this process, ask the client to complete a “supplementary SRI fact find questionnaire” – which comprises tick box ‘high level’ indicator questions.
+To assist with this process, please complete a “supplementary SRI fact find questionnaire” – which comprises tick box ‘high level’ indicator questions.

 Clients should select the phrases they feel most closely represent their ethical, social, environmental or religious views or ‘SRI aims’.

 The tool uses this information to identify the three best fit SRI Styles (EcoStyles).